 THOMAS WOLTZ | NELSON BYRD WOLTZ LANDSCAPE ARCHITECTURE

 Nearly one-half of Hudson Yards is set aside as open space and parkland that winds through retail, residential and commercial buildings.
-The focal point that connects these elements is the Public Square and Gardens, a six-acre space of lush greenery and cultural expression.
+The focal point that connects these elements is the Public Square and Gardens, a five-acre space of lush greenery and cultural expression.

 The space itself is a work of art.
 The renowned firm of Nelson Byrd Woltz, whose innovative projects have invigorated cityscapes and defined urban and rural environments throughout the world, has designed the landscape.
 More than 28,000 plants, including some 200 mature trees, will adorn the scenery.

-Like all of Hudson Yards, the Public Square and Gardens are built on a specialized platform over working train tracks – a circumstance that presents a challenge for soil, irrigation and planting strategies.
+Like all of Hudson Yards, the Public Square and Gardens is built on a specialized platform over working train tracks – a circumstance that presents a challenge for soil, irrigation and planting strategies.
 Thomas Woltz and his team at have introduced a one-of-a-kind cooling system to protect roots from the train heat below, and summer heat above, for year-round planting.

 In addition, every drop of rainwater that falls onto Hudson Yards will be collected into a 60,000-gallon tank and used for irrigation – an innovation that lessens the burden on New York City’s infrastructure and will help keep the Hudson River clean.